jfreeman812/QE-Tools/sdlcs/code-management.rst

 A pull request is a feature of GitHub that allows for collaboration on a proposed changed to the repository.

-At their core, any pull request needs to keep three things in mind:
+At its core a pull request needs to meet three criteria:

 * Conforms to all coding standards
 * Makes a useful change